Skip to main content

 This year's Goldwater Scholars were selected based on academic merit from a field of 1,343 mathematics, science and engineering students who were nominated by the faculties of 461 of the nation's colleges and universities.

-Wang, who calls Lexington home, is pursuing majors in physics and mathematics in the
+Wang, who calls Lexington home, is pursuing majors in physics and

 By Ryan Girves